opencitations/oc_statistics/README.md

 The Docker container is configured to run with `--sync-static` enabled by default.

+### Production Deployment (Docker)
+You can customize the Gunicorn server configuration by modifying the `gunicorn.conf.py` file.

+- **Server**: Gunicorn with gevent workers
+- **Workers**: 4 concurrent worker processes
+- **Worker Type**: gevent (async) for handling thousands of simultaneous requests
+- **Timeout**: 1000 seconds (to handle long-running SPARQL queries)
+- **Connections per worker**: 1000 simultaneous connections

+The Docker container automatically uses Gunicorn and is configured with static sync enabled by default.

+> **Note**: The application code automatically detects the execution environment.
+When run with `python3 statistics_oc.py`, it uses the built-in web.py server.
+When run with Gunicorn (as in Docker), it uses the WSGI interface.

 ### Dockerfile

 You can change these variables in the Dockerfile: